ebtc-protocol/ebtc/packages/contracts/test-report.md

     ✓ redistribution: A,B,C,D open.
 Liq(A).
 B adds coll.
 Liq(C).
 B and D have correct coll and debt (1962ms) ✓ redistribution: A,B,C Open.
 Liq(C).
 B adds coll.
 Liq(A).
 B acquires all coll and debt (1102ms) ✓ redistribution: A,B,C Open.
 Liq(C).
 B tops up coll.
 D Opens.
 Liq(D).
 Distributes correct rewards.
-(1133ms) ✓ redistribution: Trove with the majority stake tops up.
+(1133ms) ✓ redistribution: Cdp with the majority stake tops up.
 A,B,C, D open.
 Liq(D).
 C tops up.
 E Enters, Liq(E).
 Distributes correct rewards (1217ms)
-    ✓ redistribution: Trove with the majority stake tops up.
+    ✓ redistribution: Cdp with the majority stake tops up.
 A,B,C, D open.
 Liq(D).
 A, B, C top up.
 E Enters, Liq(E).
 Distributes correct rewards (1627ms)
     ✓ redistribution: A,B,C Open.
 Liq(C).
 B withdraws coll.
 Liq(A).
 B acquires all coll and debt (1062ms)
     ✓ redistribution: A,B,C Open.
 Liq(C).
 B withdraws coll.
 D Opens.
 Liq(D).
 Distributes correct rewards.
 (1050ms)
-    ✓ redistribution: Trove with the majority stake withdraws.
+    ✓ redistribution: Cdp with the majority stake withdraws.
 A,B,C,D open.
 Liq(D).
 C withdraws some coll.
 E Enters, Liq(E).
 Distributes correct rewards (1254ms)
-    ✓ redistribution: Trove with the majority stake withdraws.
+    ✓ redistribution: Cdp with the majority stake withdraws.
 A,B,C,D open.
 Liq(D).
 A, B, C withdraw.
 E Enters, Liq(E).
 Distributes correct rewards (2218ms)
     ✓ redistribution, all operations: A,B,C open.
 Liq(A).
 D opens.
 B adds, C withdraws.
 Liq(B).
 E & F open.
 D adds.
 Liq(F).
 Distributes correct rewards (1990ms)
     ✓ redistribution, all operations: A,B,C open.
 Liq(A).
 D opens.
 B adds, C withdraws.
 Liq(B).
 E & F open.
 D adds.
 Liq(F).
 Varying coll.
 Distributes correct rewards (2513ms)

-  Contract: TroveManager - in Recovery Mode
+  Contract: CdpManager - in Recovery Mode
-    ✓ checkRecoveryMode(): Returns true if TCR falls below CCR (555ms) ✓ checkRecoveryMode(): Returns true if TCR stays less than CCR (783ms) ✓ checkRecoveryMode(): returns false if TCR stays above CCR (775ms) ✓ checkRecoveryMode(): returns false if TCR rises above CCR (517ms) ✓ liquidate(), with ICR < 100%: removes stake and updates totalStakes (958ms) ✓ liquidate(), with ICR < 100%: updates system snapshots correctly (1181ms) ✓ liquidate(), with ICR < 100%: closes the Trove and removes it from the Trove array (808ms) ✓ liquidate(), with ICR < 100%: only redistributes to active Troves - no offset to Stability Pool (1527ms) ✓ liquidate(), with 100 < ICR < 110%: removes stake and updates totalStakes (969ms) ✓ liquidate(), with 100% < ICR < 110%: updates system snapshots correctly (1292ms) ✓ liquidate(), with 100% < ICR < 110%: closes the Trove and removes it from the Trove array (965ms) ✓ liquidate(), with 100% < ICR < 110%: offsets as much debt as possible with the Stability Pool, then redistributes the remainder coll and debt (1034ms)
+    ✓ checkRecoveryMode(): Returns true if TCR falls below CCR (555ms) ✓ checkRecoveryMode(): Returns true if TCR stays less than CCR (783ms) ✓ checkRecoveryMode(): returns false if TCR stays above CCR (775ms) ✓ checkRecoveryMode(): returns false if TCR rises above CCR (517ms) ✓ liquidate(), with ICR < 100%: removes stake and updates totalStakes (958ms) ✓ liquidate(), with ICR < 100%: updates system snapshots correctly (1181ms) ✓ liquidate(), with ICR < 100%: closes the Cdp and removes it from the Cdp array (808ms) ✓ liquidate(), with ICR < 100%: only redistributes to active Cdps - no offset to Stability Pool (1527ms) ✓ liquidate(), with 100 < ICR < 110%: removes stake and updates totalStakes (969ms) ✓ liquidate(), with 100% < ICR < 110%: updates system snapshots correctly (1292ms) ✓ liquidate(), with 100% < ICR < 110%: closes the Cdp and removes it from the Cdp array (965ms) ✓ liquidate(), with 100% < ICR < 110%: offsets as much debt as possible with the Stability Pool, then redistributes the remainder coll and debt (1034ms)
     ✓ liquidate(), with ICR > 110%, cdp has lowest ICR, and StabilityPool is empty: does nothing (1245ms) ✓ liquidate(), with 110% < ICR < TCR, and StabilityPool EBTC > debt to liquidate: offsets the cdp entirely with the pool (1265ms)
     ✓ liquidate(), with ICR% = 110 < TCR, and StabilityPool EBTC > debt to liquidate: offsets the cdp entirely with the pool, there’s no collateral surplus (1382ms)
     ✓ liquidate(), with  110% < ICR < TCR, and StabilityPool EBTC > debt to liquidate: removes stake and updates totalStakes (1361ms)
     ✓ liquidate(), with  110% < ICR < TCR, and StabilityPool EBTC > debt to liquidate: updates system snapshots (1287ms)
-    ✓ liquidate(), with 110% < ICR < TCR, and StabilityPool EBTC > debt to liquidate: closes the Trove (6532ms)
+    ✓ liquidate(), with 110% < ICR < TCR, and StabilityPool EBTC > debt to liquidate: closes the Cdp (6532ms)
     ✓ liquidate(), with 110% < ICR < TCR, and StabilityPool EBTC > debt to liquidate: can liquidate cdps out of order (2667ms)
-    ✓ liquidate(), with ICR > 110%, and StabilityPool EBTC < liquidated debt: Trove remains active (985ms)
+    ✓ liquidate(), with ICR > 110%, and StabilityPool EBTC < liquidated debt: Cdp remains active (985ms)
-    ✓ liquidate(), with ICR > 110%, and StabilityPool EBTC < liquidated debt: Trove remains in TroveOwners array (1134ms) ✓ liquidate(), with ICR > 110%, and StabilityPool EBTC < liquidated debt: nothing happens (1146ms)
+    ✓ liquidate(), with ICR > 110%, and StabilityPool EBTC < liquidated debt: Cdp remains in CdpOwners array (1134ms) ✓ liquidate(), with ICR > 110%, and StabilityPool EBTC < liquidated debt: nothing happens (1146ms)
     ✓ liquidate(), with ICR > 110%, and StabilityPool EBTC < liquidated debt: updates system shapshots (1284ms)
     ✓ liquidate(), with ICR > 110%, and StabilityPool EBTC < liquidated debt: causes correct Pool offset and ETH gain, and doesn't redistribute to active cdps (1266ms)